uscensusbureau/SABLE/README.md

 ### Python Programs

 The following table describes the purpose of each of the four Python programs in this repository.
 Additional information can be found in the programs themsevles.
-A fifth Python program used in SABLE, ```pdf2txt.py```, comes with the PDFMiner3K module.
+A fifth Python program named ```pdf2txt.py``` comes with the PDFMiner3K module and is called by ```s2_convert.py```.

 | Program              | Purpose                                       |
 | -------------------- | --------------------------------------------- |